Types of Traffic Violations

 A traffic offense is generally considered a crime if it's punishable by imprisonment.
 Criminal traffic offenses are classified as either misdemeanors or felonies.
 Examples of driving-related offenses that are classified as crimes include:

-Whether a criminal traffic offense is categorized as a misdemeanor or felony varies by jurisdiction.
+Most criminal traffic offenses are misdemeanors.
+Whether a criminal traffic offense is categorized as a misdemeanor or a felony varies by jurisdiction.
 While some traffic offenses are crimes regardless of the circumstances, some offenses that would normally be classified as infractions are elevated to criminal offenses if certain aggravating factors are present.
 For example, some jurisdictions classify speeding as a misdemeanor if the motorist exceeds the posted speed limit by an excessive amount.

 Similarly, driving-related offenses that would otherwise be classified as misdemeanors can become felonies in some situations.
 Many states elevate a misdemeanor traffic offense to a felony if: